gctools-outilsgc/Kubernetes-config/README.md

 ## Metrics services

 ### Prometheus
+Note: Prometheus is included in the istio helm chart by default

 Prometheus from Helm chart, rbac needs to be off if using older aks or :
 ```